Ae00526/robotics-final/README.md

 The main outputs:

-  Distance of robot to target in metres
+  Distance of robot to target is in metres

-  Angle of robot to target in degrees
+  Angle of robot to target is in degrees

   Distance of robot to all randomly placed obstacles in metres